 Guests can relax in lily pads and lounge chairs without ever actually leaving one of the three-tiered pools, which are separated only by a walkway.
 Plush daybeds surround the outer edges of the pools and beyond that are two levels worth of cabanas and bungalows chock-full of amenities.
 There are the 55-inch, top-of-the-line televisions, temperature control units with misters and the bungalows with private bathrooms.
 The 26 cabanas and eight bungalows open up to balconies in the back with views of the Strip.

 In the center of one of the pools is a dance station that has three silver poles and a circular red covering that streams down water in a rain-like flow and tops it off with misters on the outer ring.
-The dance station became quite the focal during the opening weekend.
 Let me just give you some free advice: Those aren't stripper poles, but some alcohol-influenced hottie will certainly try to give a free show.

 Oh and one more tidbit, park in the garage at the Wynn and take the bridge over.
 It will drop you off almost right outside of Encore Beach Club, sparing you precious minutes that could be better spent partying.

 The DJ booth is located just outside of Surrender and speakers are spread throughout Encore Beach Club.
 If the weather puts a damper on the day, the party doesn't have to stop.
 The DJ booth can simply be moved inside Surrender where there is a large window so the DJ can stay within view of the club.